Hyalophora cecropia: Threats

 Pests of the moths have become a significant problem.

 Parasitoids, such as some species of wasps and flies, lay their eggs in or on the young caterpillars.
 The eggs then hatch into larvae, which consume the internal organs and muscles of the caterpillars.
 The parasitoid releases chemicals that override the regulatory mechanisms of the caterpillar.
 Once the parasitoid has grown enough, it induces the caterpillar to pupate.
 Once the caterpillars pupate, the parasitoid larvae themselves pupate, killing the cecropia pupa.

 Squirrels also consume the pupae of cecropia moths, which can decrease the populations significantly.

 Pruning of trees and leaving outdoor lights on at night can also be detrimental to cecropia moths.

-Compsilura concinnata, introduced to North America to control invasive European gypsy moths, is a particular threat to the native North American cecropia moth.
+Compsilura concinnata, introduced to North America to control the invasive gypsy moth (Lymantria dispar), is a particular threat to the native North American cecropia moth.

 In science

 The original description of the insect juvenile hormone by Carroll Williams in Nature in 1956 is from the cecropia silkworm.
 This large insect had enough juvenile hormone in its abdomen to permit extraction of detectable amounts from a single specimen.